Name: Erin Fergus

-Division you will compete in: Fit Body, Heavyweight Bodybuilding
+Division you will compete in: PRO Women’s Physique

 City: Greenville, SC

 Why you became a Vegan: I grew up in southeast AL in the country and was surrounded by all types of animals, including pet chickens.
-I visited Washington, DC with my parents after high school graduation and saw some PETA demonstrations that helped me make the connection between my friends and my food.
-I stopped eating meat the next day.
-I was interested in veganism for a while, but I wanted to take it in steps and educate myself along the way.
-I still have plenty to learn (and all of it fascinates me), and I want to get into activism work soon.
+I visited Washington, DC with my parents after high school graduation in 2001 and saw some PETA demonstrations that helped me make the connection between my friends and my food.
+I stopped eating chicken, pork, turkey and beef the next day but continued with locally caught seafood from the FL Gulf Coast and eggs.
+I was interested in veganism for a while, but I wanted to take it in steps and educate myself along the way It wasn’t until around fall 2007 that I gave up eggs and started to be “vegan at home, vegetarian at restaurants.”
+When I moved to Greenville, SC, I had all the resources I needed and had educated myself on just how bad the dairy industry is.
 My decision was motivated by animal and environmental welfare, but health benefits are a perk because cancer runs in my family.
+I made the decision to begin training for bodybuilding at the same time as I transitioned to vegan, so my physique is my most powerful form of activism.

 NANBF Trojan Classic, August 2014 – 2nd place open physique